alvarorenan/alvarorenan/README.md

 ```
 Hi, I'm Álvaro, Computer Technician at IFRN and currently studying Computer Engineering at UFRN.
-I acted as a junior fullstack developer.
 Technology buff.
 I have an affinity with the Java programming language,
 but always willing to learn new technologies.
 ```